How Do I Find Out if I am the Beneficiary in a California Will?

 Contact a Sacramento Estate Planning Lawyer Today

 The death of a loved one is a stressful time.
 Unfortunately, coping with a loved one’s death is often even more frustrating when the estate representative or trustee will not provide you with the information you need.
 Suppose you are wondering whether you are a beneficiary and unable to access information about the will or trust agreement.
-In that case, the experienced estate planning lawyers at the Law Office of Daniel Hunt are here to help.
+In that case, the experienced estate litigation lawyers at the Law Office of Daniel Hunt are here to help.
 Contact us today to schedule your free initial consultation.

 Law Offices of Daniel A. Hunt